AnyLog-co/documentation/training/Overview.md

 **Note 1:** The table of content to the AnyLog documentation is available in the [README Section](../README.md)

-**Note 2:** This training is using command-line instructions to configure the nodes in the network.
+**Note 2:** This training is using the AnyLog command-line to configure the nodes in the network.
 In a customer deployment, these commands are pre-packaged, and associated to a node by one (or more) of these processes:
 1) By maintaining configuration commands in a local file that is associated to a node.
 2) By dynamically creating a configuration file (for the node) during the Docker deployment.